A cookie wall is a pop-up that restricts or blocks access to your website until the user accepts your cookie usage.

 Cookie walls are legal in the UK, but you must follow specific guidelines to use them.

-- You must provide individuals with a genuine and free choice
+• You must provide individuals with a genuine and free choice.

-- Access to your services should not be conditional upon acceptance of cookie walls, unless cookies are necessary for that service
+• Access to your services should not be conditional upon acceptance of cookie walls unless cookies are necessary for that service.

 Are Cookie Walls Legal in Italy?

-In Italy, cookie walls are not permitted.
 The Italian Data Protection Authority adopted new guidelines in 2021 that prohibited the use of cookie walls on Italian websites.

-European Data Protection Board (EDPB) Update On Cookie Walls
+European Data Protection Board (EDPB) Update on Cookie Walls

-On May 4, 2020, the EDPB updated their guidelines around online user consent.
+On May 4, 2020, the body responsible for ensuring entities and businesses consistently cooperate with the GDPR, the EDPB, updated their guidelines around online user consent.

-According to the board’s guideline updates:
+According to the board’s updates:

-- Businesses cannot prevent users from accessing a service due to opting out of cookie consent
+• Businesses cannot prevent users from accessing a service due to opting out of cookie consent

-- Accessing a service cannot be dependent on the use of cookie placement or similar technology on users’ browsers
+• Accessing a service cannot be dependent on the use of cookie placement or similar technology on users’ browsers

 While the EDPB’s Guidelines are not legally binding, they ensure uniform application of the GDPR across the EU and should be taken into account.

-… freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement in the processing of personal data relating to him or her.”
+“… freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement in the processing of personal data relating to him or her.”

-As we explained above, you need to look into the requirements determined by each EU country before you decide to use cookie walls.
+As we explained above, you also need to look into the requirements determined by each EU country before you decide to use cookie walls.

 For example, the CCPA and CPRA state that you must inform your users about what personal data you track, including through cookies, why, and what you do with the data — but you do this with a cookie policy, not just a wall.